A Geodesic Dome…what is that?

-It is an extremely quick process when you have a few strong hands to assist you and even quicker if you have a handy crane.
+It’s an extremely quick process when you have a few strong hands to assist you and even quicker if you have a handy crane.
 In a short four hours your dome is erect and secured.
-Each dome sits on a deep bed of chalk covered by a layer of fresh soil, allowing all water to drain quickly away.
-Each of these chalk stands is surrounded by Patmian rock, hand cut and laid.
-All of our domes are pinned with 14 x 1 metre steel rods driven into the earth and welded to foot plates, and the aprons of the PVC skins are buried into the chalk stands – in the fiercest winds the interior is an oasis of utter stillness.
+Each dome sits on a deep bed of chalk covered by a layer of fresh soil, allowing all water to drain away quickly.
+Each of these chalk beds is surrounded by Patmian rock, hand cut and laid.
+All of our domes are pinned with 14 x 1 metre steel rods driven into the earth and welded to foot plates, and the aprons of the PVC skins are buried into the chalk stands; even in the fiercest of winds the interior remains an oasis of utter stillness.

 Preparing the interiors

-There are a multitude of choices when it comes to the interiors from bare earth to steel floors.
-Electricity to wood burning stoves.
-Full bathrooms to a bucket and basin.
-At eCALA Life we use two sizes of dome – one for sleeping and one for learning, and each is treated differently.
+There is a multitude of choices when it comes to furnishing the interiors, from bare earth to steel floors, electricity to wood burning stoves, full en-suite bathrooms to a bucket and basin.
+At eCALA Life we use two dome sizes, one for sleeping and one for learning, and each is treated differently.

-Our 6m diametre, 30m2, 3.6m high bedroom domes, each have an individually constructed wooden floor and interior wall, offering warmth, comfort and some luxury.
+Our 6m diametre, 30m2, 3.6m high bedroom domes each have individually constructed wooden floors and interior walls offering warmth, comfort and luxury.
 The bathrooms have Iroko hardwood flooring, allowing water to run off or evaporate.
 We have full electricity and plumbing providing wonderful showers.
-We have innovated a cutting edge solution with the most advanced chemical toilet in Europe, which is 100% eco friendly and has removed all requirements for old fashioned toilet waste systems and sewerage.
+We have innovated a cutting-edge solution with the most advanced chemical toilet in Europe which is 100% eco-friendly and does not require old-fashioned waste and sewerage systems.

-Our 9m diameter learning domes are each an enormous 65m2 interior space, 4.6m high, with a huge bay window facing the sea.
-Cushioned eco flooring in the form of coco-mat provides a state-of-the art surface for teaching and learning everything from leadership to Pilates. – are you definitely running Pilates courses?
+Our 9m diametre learning domes provide an enormous 65m2 of interior space and stand 4.6m high with a huge bay window facing the sea.
+Cushioned eco flooring in the form of coco-mat provides a state-of-the-art surface for teaching and learning everything from leadership to Pilates. – are you definitely running Pilates courses?
 If not, change this to Yoga

 Building a village of Geodesic Domes